Jacques-Louis David: Legacy

 Jacques-Louis David was, in his time, regarded as the leading painter in France, and arguably all of Western Europe; many of the painters honored by the restored Bourbons following the French Revolution had been David's pupils.
 David's student Antoine-Jean Gros for example, was made a Baron and honored by Napoleon Bonaparte's court.
 Another pupil of David's, Jean Auguste Dominique Ingres became the most important artist of the restored Royal Academy and the figurehead of the Neoclassical school of art, engaging the increasingly popular Romantic school of art that was beginning to challenge Neoclassicism.
 David invested in the formation of young artists for the Rome Prize, which was also a way to pursue his old rivalry with other contemporary painters such as Joseph-Benoît Suvée, who had also started teaching classes.
 To be one of David's students was considered prestigious and earned his students a lifetime reputation.
 He called on the more advanced students, such as Jérôme-Martin Langlois, to help him paint his large canvases.
-Musician and artist Therese Emilie Henriette Winkel; and painter Jean Baptiste Vermay also studied with David.
+Musician and artist Therese Emilie Henriette Winkel; painters Jean Baptiste Vermay and Benjamin de Rolland also studied with David.

 Despite David's reputation, he was more fiercely criticized right after his death than at any point during his life.
 His style came under the most serious criticism for being static, rigid, and uniform throughout all his work.
 David's art was also attacked for being cold and lacking warmth.
 David, however, made his career precisely by challenging what he saw as the earlier rigidity and conformity of the French Royal Academy's approach to art.
 David's later works also reflect his growth in the development of the Empire style, notable for its dynamism and warm colors.
 It is likely that much of the criticism of David following his death came from David's opponents; during his lifetime David made a great many enemies with his competitive and arrogant personality as well as his role in the Terror.
-David sent many people to the guillotine and personally signed the death warrants for King Louis XVI and Marie Antoinette.
+David sent many people to the guillotine and personally signed the death warrants for Louis XVI and Marie Antoinette.
 One significant episode in David's political career that earned him a great deal of contempt was the execution of Emilie Chalgrin.
-A fellow painter Carle Vernet had approached David, who was on the Committee of Public Safety, requesting him to intervene on behalf of his sister, Chalgrin.
+A fellow painter Carle Vernet had approached David, requesting him to intervene on behalf of his sister, Chalgrin.
 She had been accused of crimes against the Republic, most notably possessing stolen items.
 David refused to intervene in her favor, and she was executed.
-Vernet blamed David for her death, and the episode followed him for the rest of his life and after.
+Vernet allegedly blamed David for his sister's death, although he was not a member of the Committee of Public Safety or Committee of General Security, the two primary Committees responsible for enacting laws within the National Convention.